stanac/NextId/README.md

 ## Changes

 - 2.0.0
-    -  Rewrite using fixed lenght ids and source generator with as little allocations as possible resulting in 2-4x better performance.
-    -  v2 is not backward compatible
+    -  Full rewrite, not backward compatible
+    -  Replaced SHA256 with xxHash128
+    -  New code allocate less memory
+    -  Added source generator for boilerplate code
 - 1.1.1
     - Fix bug where `IsValid` method returns `false` for `NumberValue`